renejra/azure-ml-engineer/capstone/README.md

 was also a great source for code examples whenever I had doubts.
-I'd also like to mention, that this project was indeed inspired by a [previous project of mine](https://github.com/renejra/ml-finance-btc), where I used AWS instead of Azure for predicting Bitcoin prices, and took this time the challenge of improving not only the training, tuning and deploying procedures used, but also the data sourcing and processing part to get better results.
+I'd also like to mention, that this project was indeed inspired by a [previous project of mine](https://github.com/renejra/ml-finance-btc), where I used AWS instead of Azure for predicting Bitcoin prices, and took this time the challenge of improving not only the training, tuning and deploying procedures used, but also the data sourcing and processing part aiming to get better results.